-At the start of the 2012–13 academic year, the Graduate School enrolled 2,163 advanced students in engineering, humanities, sciences, and social sciences.
-About 74 percent of this number were enrolled as Ph.D. students.
+At the start of the 2016–17 academic year, the Graduate School enrolled 2,250 advanced students in 28 doctoral, 11 terminal master’s and 4 professional master’s degree programs in and among 30 University departments, institutes, and programs in engineering, humanities, sciences, and social sciences.
+About 73 percent of this number were enrolled as Ph.D. students.

 |Distribution of Students||Master’s||Ph.D.|

 Almost all Notre Dame graduate students in good standing received tuition scholarships.
-Almost all incoming doctoral students received multi-year assistantships or fellowships that provided stipends, and more than 72% receive summer support.
+Almost all incoming doctoral students received multi-year assistantships or fellowships that provided 12-month stipends.